 Life in San Diego may not have been our plan B, or C or even X, Y, or Z, but it doesn’t mean that God didn’t have something to teach us throughout this whole experience.

-All that to say, my husband submitted paperwork to transfer out of California back to Texas.
 When we left Texas I thought reformed theology could co-exist with my woke ideas about church community.
-It cannot.

 “If I had never joined a Church till I had found one that was perfect, I should never have joined one at all!
 And the moment I did join it, if I had found one, I should have spoiled it, for it would not have been a perfect Church after I had become a member of it.
 Still, imperfect as it is, it is the dearest place on earth to us.” – Charles Spurgeon